You make your own luck, as the saying goes.

 Perhaps you only have one or two such persons in your life, and that's fine – it might be all you need.

-And if you don't have anyone in your life who you can turn to for honest advice and critique, then I'm sure you will find someone like this once you start your new journey.
+And if you don't have anyone in your life who you can turn to for honest advice, then I'm sure you will find someone like this once you start your new journey.

-Indeed, you'll find that once you put these principles into action, you'll attract some very interesting people into your life.
+Indeed, you will find that once you start putting these principles into action, you will attract some very interesting people into your life.
 It's just how it goes.

 A Final, Important Word